vengodelsur/awesome-machine-learning/README.md

 * [SimpleAI](https://github.com/simpleai-team/simpleai) Python implementation of many of the artificial intelligence algorithms described on the book "Artificial Intelligence, a Modern Approach".
 It focuses on providing an easy to use, well documented and tested library.
 * [skbayes](https://github.com/AmazaspShumik/sklearn-bayes) - Python package for Bayesian Machine Learning with scikit-learn API.
 * [SKLL](https://github.com/EducationalTestingService/skll) - A wrapper around scikit-learn that makes it simpler to conduct experiments.
-* [Spearmint](https://github.com/HIPS/Spearmint) - Spearmint is a package to perform Bayesian optimization according to the algorithms outlined in the paper: Practical Bayesian Optimization of Machine Learning Algorithms.
-Jasper Snoek, Hugo Larochelle and Ryan P. Adams.
-Advances in Neural Information Processing Systems, 2012. **[Deprecated]**
 * [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technic as handy library in Python.
 * [StellarGraph](https://github.com/stellargraph/stellargraph): Machine Learning on Graphs, a Python library for machine learning on graph-structured (network-structured) data.
 * [steppy-toolkit](https://github.com/neptune-ml/steppy-toolkit) -> Curated collection of the neural networks, transformers and models that make your machine learning work faster and more effective.